 Where: Drive-thru line for pick-up will be in the back parking lot of Mt.
 Calvary Church located at 472 Massachusetts Ave.

 Residents are encouraged to bring their own bags.
 For the monthly menu please visit www.mtcalvaryacton.org.

 The Acton Food Pantry 978-635-9295 located at 235 Summer Road in Boxborough will be open on Wednesdays from 10am-7pm and Thursdays from 9:30-11:30am to provide food resources to residents.
 No appointment is necessary.
 New clients are welcome.

 For people impacted by COVID-19, who are isolated or have a transportation barrier there is limited home delivery service available.
 Please contact the pantry at (978) 635-9295 to arrange for delivery.

 The Food Pantry will be closed on the 4th Wednesday of each month beginning June 24th.
 Below are the dates for the summer months that they will be closed:

 - June 24th

 - August 26th

 AB Regional School District

-In addition, AB Schools will offer bag lunches to individuals and families Monday-Friday for pick-up outside the main entrance at the High School.
+AB Schools will offer bag lunches to individuals and families on Monday, Wednesday and Friday.
 Pick up times will be from 11:30am-1:00pm and will continue through the summer months.